 The ACS funds scientists who conduct research about ovarian cancer at medical schools, universities, research institutes, and hospitals throughout the United States.
 We use a rigorous and independent peer review process to select the most innovative research projects proposals to fund.

-The grant statistics to the left are as of August 1, 2023.
+These grant statistics are as of August 1, 2023.